-Miller Performing Arts Center, which houses our Performing Arts program, was dedicated on October 9, 1995.
+Miller Performing Arts Center, which houses our Performing Arts division, was dedicated on October 9, 1995.
 First envisioned as part of a University master plan two decades ago, The Miller Performing Arts Center provides a home for theater, dance and music programs, as well as serving as a cultural focal point for the region.

 About this FacilityThe building's name honors the leadership role of Dr. Marlin Miller, a 1954 alumnus, former chair and current member of the Board of Trustees.
 Without Dr. Miller's vision, support and leadership, construction of this building would not have been possible.

 - C.D.
 Smith III Theater